Owen Bonnici: Major reforms

 During his role as the culture minister, he expanded the existing Culture Pass program that allowed free access to various cultural events in the country and included students at all levels - kindergarten, primary and secondary.
 He also launched Teatru Malta a new theater project that aimed to create new content for people in the country.

-He also successfully oversaw Valletta's tenure as the European capital for culture in 2018.
-This experience effectively gave a new lease of life to the capital city.
-A final research report on the impacts of the capital of culture said as follows: Indeed, in the last five to ten years, Valletta enjoyed what may be called a great revival with various restoration projects that brought back life to the architecture of auberges, churches, palazzos, fortifications, and even streets … This urban regeneration of Valletta has also resulted in the sprawl of commercial activity.

 In 2015, Bonnici replaced the local enforcement system that was known to be maligned and replaced it with a new agency that would eventually become a regulatory authority.

 He also launched a Party financing act along with then Law Commissioner Franco Debono for increased transparency and accountability that would reduce abuse by political parties and candidates.
 Malta Today reported on this: Bonnici described the current situation was a “free-for-all”, adding that the new law would transform the scenario into a more serious one.
 The act would see political parties, of any size, and prominent party officials obliged to register with the Electoral Commission.
 Parties can lose their registration if they fail to present a candidate for ten years.